buzzfeed/design/product-design-roles.md

 ### Visual Design

 *Associate Product Designer*
-Demonstrates taste in layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
-Adheres to the BuzzFeed brand, across products and platforms.
+Demonstrates taste in layout, typography and visual hierarchy.
+Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand.

 *Product Designer*
-Demonstrates **understanding** of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates **understanding** of layout, typography and visual hierarchy.
+Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand **with a holistic consideration for their product's future**.

 *Senior Product Designer*
-Demonstrates and **articulates understanding** of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates and **articulates understanding** of layout, typography and visual hierarchy. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.

 *Staff Product Designer*
-Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
+Maintains and suggests evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products**.

 ### Brand